Bridgetek/LVGL-Eve/README.md

 # LVGL-Eve

-This repository is an extention for EveApps to support LVGL for reference purposes.
+This repository is an extension of EveApps, designed to provide LVGL support for reference purposes.

-For LVGL details, please refer to https://lvgl.io/.
-The original LVGL source code can be downloaded from https://github.com/lvgl/lvgl.
-Current LVGL version is V9.0.0. (https://github.com/lvgl/lvgl/releases/tag/v9.0.0)
+For more information about LVGL, visit [LVGL.io](https://lvgl.io/).
+The original LVGL source code can be downloaded from [GitHub](https://github.com/lvgl/lvgl).
+The current LVGL version used is [V9.0.0](https://github.com/lvgl/lvgl/releases/tag/v9.0.0).

-This repository is already modified to support EVE chips, and tested with most of the examples and "widget demo", "benchmark demo", "music demo" on Raspberry Pico RP2040 with BT816 chip.
+This repository has been modified to support EVE chips and has been tested with various examples, including the "widget demo," "benchmark demo," and "music demo" on a Raspberry Pico RP2040 with a BT816 chip.

-Users are expected to be familiar with LVGL.
+Users should have prior experience with LVGL.

 ## Dependency
 This repository can't work alone, please download EveApps from https://github.com/Bridgetek/EveApps.
 The folder "common" of EveApps repo is required.

 ## Build instructions